 Alternative health therapies are also known as complementary or natural-health practices.
-Alternatives are typically not incorporated into the mainstream health-care system, though there are some exceptions.
+They are typically not incorporated into the mainstream health-care system, though there are some exceptions.

 In the late 1990s Otago couple Trena Williams and Brendan Holloway were unhappy about the side-effects and uncertain outcome of the chemotherapy treatments their young son Liam was receiving for cancer.
 They decided to stop the conventional treatment and seek alternative treatment instead.
 Health officials got a court order for Liam’s guardianship so he could receive chemotherapy, but his parents took him into hiding.
 Liam died at an alternative health clinic in Mexico in 2000.